kkzonie/njspc-mqtt-broker/README.md

 ## What is njspc-mqtt-broker?
 njspc-mqtt-broker is an application or middleware that sits between the awesome nodejs-poolcontroller v6.X and an MQTT broker such as Mosquitto allowing any Home Automation platform that integrates with MQTT to communicate with a supported Pentair pool controller.
 Both sensors (read-only) and states (read-write) are supported.

-### Prerequisites
+## Prerequisites
-* Have a supported Pentair Pool Controller supported by [nodejs-poolcontroller v6.X](https://github.com/tagyoureit/nodejs-poolController)
+* Pentair Pool Controller supported by [nodejs-poolcontroller v6.X](https://github.com/tagyoureit/nodejs-poolController)
-* A fucntional nodejs-poolcontroller v6.X installation which is porerly communicating to your supported Pool Contoller
+* Fucntional nodejs-poolcontroller v6.X installation which is porerly communicating to your supported Pool Contoller
-* A functional MQTT broker up and running such as [Eclipse Mosquitto™](https://mosquitto.org/download/)
+* Functional MQTT broker up and running such as [Eclipse Mosquitto™](https://mosquitto.org/download/)
-* And of course a Home Automation platform such as [Home Assistant](https://www.home-assistant.io)
+* And of course an Home Automation platform such as [Home Assistant](https://www.home-assistant.io) so you can automate something!

-## Supported Pool Equipment Elements and MQTT Topics/Messages in v0.9.1
+## Supported Pool Equipment Elements exposed to MQTT Topics/Messages in v0.9.1
 |Equipment Element|MQTT Topic|Sensor (read-only)|State (Read-Write)| Example Message|
 |:-:|:-|:-:|:-:|:-:|
 |Equipment|pool/equipment/controllertype/sensor|X| | IntelliCenter|